Sandy403/MiniProject_DS_AIML-A_2026_SafeCityAI/README.md

 cd src
 python analysis.py
-Then enter the State, District, and Year when asked.
+Then enter the State, District, and year when it asked

 Libraries used
 pandas